Raymond Otis Boone

 - Died October 17, 2004 in San Diego, CA USA

-The patriarch of one of baseball's most successful families, Ray Boone played 13 seasons in the majors, twice being named to the All-Star team.
-A versatile infielder who played a lot of third base, shortstop and first base, he also had power and on-base ability, finishing in the top ten in the league in OPS+ four times.
+A star in his own right, the patriarch of one of baseball's most successful families, Ray Boone played 13 seasons in the majors, twice being named to the All-Star team.
+A versatile infielder who played a lot of third base, shortstop and first base, he also had power and on-base ability, finishing in the top ten in the league in OPS+ four times, yet he was always overshadowed by other star-studded teammates.

 Traded to the Detroit Tigers during the 1953 season, Boone was moved to third base and went on to have one of his finest seasons at the plate, hitting .296 with 26 home runs and 114 RBIs while finishing eighth in MVP voting.
 He was an All-Star in 1954 and tied for the American League lead with 116 RBIs in 1955.
 He hit a career-best .308 and made the All-Star team for a second time the following summer.
 An extremely good clutch hitter while in Detroit, he was arguably one of the best overall Tiger third basemen of the past century, and shared star power with teammates Harvey Kuenn and Al Kaline.